Support for families

 UK students may apply to the University's Central Childcare Bursary Scheme for support with childcare costs.

 Non-UK students may apply to the University's Central Childcare Bursary Scheme for EU and Overseas Students.
-Information booklets and application forms for both of these are available from the Student Finance Officer, room SG5 in Selwyn Gardens House.
+Information booklets and application forms for both of these are available from the Student Finance Officer, room SG5 in Selwyn Gardens House or from the University Childcare Office.

 Wolfson College Hardship Fund for Childcare